cduvallet/phdchat-philosophies/docs/phdchat.md

 #### "What can I do to make future Claire love present Claire?"

+Leave bread crumbs everywhere:
-Bread crumbs: READMEs, comments, docs
+READMEs, comments, docs

 ---